ryankurte/embedded-hal-compat/README.md

 # Embedded HAL Compatibility Layer

-A _forward_ compatibility layer to smooth the transition between different versions of [embedded-hal](https://github.com/rust-embedded/embedded-hal) (specifically `0.2.x` and `1.0.0-alpha.X` series).
+A compatibility layer to smooth the transition between different versions of [embedded-hal](https://github.com/rust-embedded/embedded-hal) (specifically `0.2.x` and `1.0.0-alpha.X` series).

-This resolves the problem where a HAL implementation (ie. the implementation for your processor) is still published at `0.2.x`, and a driver expects `1.0.0-alpha.x`.
-In the opposite situation, please fork and update the driver.
+This resolves the problem where a HAL implementation (ie. the implementation for your processor) and driver you intend to use are mismatched.

 This crate is intended to track `1.0.0-alpha` versions, and update to `1.0.0` on release, adaptation is not provided between `1.0.0-alpha.x` releases (though we _could_ do this if it was deemed worthwhile)